Free-breathing and ungated cardiac cine using navigator-less spiral SToRM: Experimental details

 \subsection{Imaging Experiments}

 All the results were generated using a single node of a high-performance Argon Cluster at the University of Iowa, equipped with an Intel Xeon CPU with 28 Cores at 2.40 GHz with 128 GB of memory running on Red Hat Linux MATLAB R2016b.
-The reconstruction time of the proposed method was between 8 and 10 minutes.
+The reconstruction time of the proposed method was between 8 to 10 minutes (400 time frames).
+This reconstruction is for single slice reconstruction.
+Low resolution stage takes around 65\% of the time and rest is spent in the final reconstruction, as shown in the Table. \ref{table3}.

-\underline{Coil selection and compression:} We acquired the dataset using 34 coils, out of which some that had low sensitivities in the region/slice of interest were excluded.
-We used an automatic algorithm to pre-select the 10 best coil images that provided the best signal to noise ratio in the heart region; we observed that removing the unreliable coils resulted in improved reconstructions \cite{ruixi_ismrm}.
+\underline{Coil selection and compression:} We acquired the dataset using 34 coils.
+However, we excluded the coils with low sensitivities in the region/slice of interest.
+We used an automatic algorithm to pre-select the 10 best coil images that provided the best signal to noise ratio in the heart region; we observed that removing the unreliable coils resulted in improved reconstructions \cite{zhou2019free}.
 This algorithm binned the k-space data from several images to recover the low-resolution coil images.
 We then used PCA-based coil combination using SVD such that the approximation error was $<5\%$.
 In most cases, we noted that 5-6 coils were sufficient to bring the approximation error to $<5\%$.
 The coil sensitivity maps were estimated from these coil-combined virtual channels using the method designed by Walsh et al. \cite{walsh2000adaptive} and assumed to be constant over time.
 Our experiments (not included in the paper) show that this coil combination has minimal impact on image quality.
-The main motivation for the combination was to reduce the footprint of the algorithm to fit it on our GPU device, which significantly reduced the computational complexity.
+The main motivation for the combination was to reduce the memory requirement so that it fit on our GPU device, which significantly reduced the computational complexity.